zeittresor/OffNet/README.MD

 ## Tray menu

-A left click on the tray circle opens a deliberately compact menu:
+A **left or right click** on the tray circle opens the same deliberately compact context menu:

 - Activate
 - Disable